MrMaksimize/mrmaksimize.github.com/_posts/2014-02-08-ghost_continous_deployment.md

 ---
 layout: post
 title: Continuous Deployment of Ghost from Github
-description: "Setting up automatic from GitHub for Ghost running on DigitalOcean"
+description: Setting up automatic from GitHub for Ghost running on DigitalOcean
 category: deployment
-tags: [deployment, github, code, ghost, digitalocean, server, hosting]
+tags:
+  - deployment
+  - github
+  - code
+  - ghost
+  - digitalocean
+  - server
+  - hosting
 comments: true
 share: true
 image:
-  feature: abstract-7.jpg
+  feature: "abstract-7.jpg"
+published: true
 ---

 As part of my fellowship at [Code For America](http://codeforamerica.org), my team had to set up a blog in order to keep everyone updated about what we're doing and how everything is going.
 Most teams just set up a tumblr blog.
 However I had some ethical qualms about doing that and successfully was able to convince my team to agree to running [Ghost](http://tryghost.org).